Here’s what the occasional poem type is:

 Their intent is usually to make the moment slightly more memorable and poignant for those involved, with weddings and funerals being the most obvious and common examples.

-What Is the History of Occasional Poetry?
+History of Occasional Poetry

 Occasional poems trace their roots about as far back as the recorded history of poetry in general.